+B. Shall assume command in the absence of the President or in the President’s inability to serve.

+C. Shall be the primary liaison for Command Staff at the rank of Major and below at their respective stations.

-B. In the absence of the President or in the President’s inability to serve, preside at all meetings and perform all duties otherwise performed by the president.
+D. Shall preside at all meetings and perform all duties otherwise performed by the president

-C. Be authorized to act as cosigner of funds drawn on the local in place of either the President or Treasurer.
+E. Shallbe authorized to act as cosigner of funds drawn against the Union in place of either the President or Treasurer.F.
+Will be the liaison between officers and the Union President and the Union Attorney.

 Section 3.
 Vice President.
-The Vice President shall:
+The Vice President:

-A. Assist the President in the work of the President’s office.
+A. Shall assist the President with the duties of office.

-B. In the absence of the First Vice President or on the First Vice President’s inability to serve performs all duties otherwise performed by the First Vice President.
+B. Shall assume command in the absence of the First Vice President or in the President’s inability to serve.

+C. Shall be the primary liaison for Command Staff at the rank of Major and below at their respective stations.

+D. Shall preside at all meetings and perform all duties otherwise performed by the First Vice President

-C. Be authorized to act as a cosigner of funds drawn on the local in place of either the President or First Vice President.
+E. Shall be authorized to act as cosigner of funds drawn against the Union in place of either the President or Treasurer.

+F. Will be the liaison between officers and the Union President and the Union Attorney.

 Section 4.
 Treasurer.
-The Treasurer shall:
+The Treasurer:

-A. Receive and receipt for all moneys of the local union.
+A. Shall receive and receipt for all moneys of the Union.

-B. Deposit all money so received in the name of the local union in a bank or banks selected by the Executive Committee, and money so deposited shall be withdrawn only by check signed by the treasurer or authorized representative.
+B. Shall deposit all money so received in the name of the Union in a bank(s) selected by the Executive Committee.
+Money deposited shall be withdrawn only by check signed by the treasurer or authorized representative.

-C. Prepare and sign checks for such purposes as are required by the Constitution or are authorized by the membership or the Executive Committee.
+C. Shall prepare and sign checks for such purposes as required by the Constitution or authorized by the membership or the Executive Committee.

-D. Keep an accurate record of receipts and disbursements, and shall once every two months submit to the membership an operating statement of the financial transactions of the local for the previous month.
+D. Shall keep an accurate record of receipts and disbursements, and shall once every two months submit to the membership an operating statement of the Union’s financial transactions for the previous month.

-E. See that any financial report required by the International Union Constitution is submitted in accordance with the International Union Constitution.
+E. Shall see that any financial report required by IUPA’s Constitution is submitted in accordance with IUPA’s Constitution.

 Section 5.
 Secretary.
-The Secretary shall:
+The Secretary:

-A. Keep a record of the proceedings of all membership meetings and all Executive Board meetings.
+A. Shall keep a record of the proceedings of all membership and Board meetings.

-B. Be responsible for preparing and distributing the newsletter, required notices, and other communications with the membership, subject to oversight by the Executive Board.
+B. Shall be responsible for preparing and distributing the electronic newsletter, required notices, and other communications with the membership, subject to oversight by the Board.

-C. Carry on the official correspondence of the local, except as the Executive Board may direct.
+C. Shall carry on the official correspondence of the Union, except as the BoardCommittee may direct.

-D. Be authorized to act as a cosigner of funds drawn on the local in place of either the President or Vice Presidents.
+D. Shall be authorized to act as a cosigner of funds drawn on the Union in place of either the President or Vice Presidents.

+E. Shall be the repository of all historical documents and ensure these documents are transitioned to the next Board or Secretary.

 Section 6.
 Head Shop Stewards.
-Head Shop Stewards shall:
+Head Shop Stewards:

-A. Be used in place of an absent Executive Board member and/or be used as a majority vote if the Executive Board is of an even number.

-B. In the absence of an Executive Board member, head shop stewards preside at all meetings.

-C. Upon approval by the local Executive Board, be authorized to act as cosigner of funds drawn on the local in place of either the President, Vice President(s) or the Secretary.
+A. Board Board Shall serve as elected members of the Board.

+B. Board Shall be the liaison between officers and the station Shop Stewards and the Vice Presidents.

+C. Shall be the facilitator, when necessary, between the officer and the Squad Level supervisor.

+D. Board.
+Shall identify and manage squad level Shop Stewards.